-General Policies and Expectations
+Policies and Expectations

 Attendance at all seminars is required.
 If there is an issue in your life that makes attendance (or active participation in class) difficult, please draw this to my attention as soon as possible so we can make alternative arrangements.
 If you miss a seminar, please meet with me to discuss with me how you might best make it up.
-If you have to quarantine, we can make arrangements for you to participate in class remotely.